 Public art can be an effective way of improving the quality of the public realm through the integration of art with landscape, architecture and urban design.
-It aims to integrate artists' ideas and visions into the process of creating new and regenerated spaces and buildings through considered placemaking.
+It aims to integrate artist's ideas and visions into the process of creating new and regenerated spaces and buildings through considered place making.
 Successful public art can:

-- Strengthen a place's identity, making it more appealing - Provide cultural engagement through artist and community-led projects - Encourage tourism and more visitors across local communities - Reduce crime and vandalism by creating a sense of place, local ownership and civic pride - Celebrate cultural heritage through creativity and innovation.
+- strengthen a place's identity making it a more appealing place - provide cultural engagement through artist and community led projects - encourage tourism and increased visitors across local communities - reduce crime and vandalism by creating a sense of place, local ownership and civic pride celebrate cultural heritage through creativity and innovation.

 The approach to public art should be considered as part of the site appraisal and will vary depending on a scheme's nature, design, scale and end use.
-Public art can, for example, include sculptures, paintings, murals and integrated or functional design elements, such as lighting, landscaping, fencing, seating, floor designs and signage.
-In developing public art, designers should collaborate with artists, the Planning Authority, local businesses and community groups.
+Public art can, for example, include sculptures, paintings, murals and integrated or functional design elements such as lighting, landscape, fencing, seating, floor designs and signage.
+In developing public art, designers should collaborate with artists, the Planning Authority, local businesses, community groups.
 It is important that the development of public art is appropriate to the scheme and its location, both in terms of public usage and design context.
 Local businesses must be consulted where major installations are proposed.